 Instructions

-• Except chicken, cream, honey and cilantro, add all ingredients and spice pouch to the Instant Pot including the spices.
-Place chicken thighs on top of the ingredients.
-Close lid with vent in sealing position.
+• Place chicken thighs on top of the ingredients.
+Close the lid with the vent in the sealing position.

-• Remove the spice pouch and chicken carefully.
+• If using, remove the spice pouch and discard it.
+Remove the chicken carefully using tongs into a plate.
 Blend the contents in the instant pot with an immersion blender or regular blender to a smooth paste.
-If using regular blender, you may need to cool the ingredients before blending.
-Get the contents back to the instant pot.
+If using a regular blender, you may need to cool the ingredients before blending.
+Get the contents back into the Instant Pot.

 Notes